0xJs/0xjs.github.io/_posts/2022-11-28-Service-principals-did-you-know-they-can-have-owners-too.md

 ---

 # Introduction
 This is the third blog in the series.
-If you havent read the [first](https://jonyschats.nl/posts/What-is-the-MFA-status-of-your-users/) or [second](https://jonyschats.nl/posts/Do-you-check-for-group-owners-of-privileged-roles/) blog I recommend reading them.
+If you haven't read the [first](https://jonyschats.nl/posts/What-is-the-MFA-status-of-your-users/) or [second](https://jonyschats.nl/posts/Do-you-check-for-group-owners-of-privileged-roles/) blog I recommend reading them.
 In the previous blogpost we focussed on retrieving group owners and that they should be considered as high privileged users if the group he owns is member of a high privileged role.
 In this blogpost we will have a look at Service Principals and they can have owners too!

 # Service princpals
 In the first blog we discussed that there are three identities that can access resources; Users, Groups and Service Principals.
 You might be wondering what is a service principal, [Microsoft](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) defines;

-> A service principal is created in each tenant where the application is used and references the globally unique app object.
+A service principal is created in each tenant where the application is used and references the globally unique app object.
 The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access.

 As an example I created an app in my Azure Active Directory in "App registrations" with the name `Test_enterpriseapp`.

 ![Exam timeline](/assets/img/app_registration.png)

-When creating the app a service principal is automatically registered and can be found in the "Enterprise application" section of Azure Active Directory.
+When creating the app, a service principal is automatically registered and can be found in the "Enterprise application" section of Azure Active Directory.

 ![Exam timeline](/assets/img/service_principal.png)